techgirl11/lead-management-app/SOLUTION.md

 The backend is implemented in nodeJS with expressJS.
 Mysql module is used to interact with the mysql db provided with the boilerplate code.
 Body-parser module is used to read the request body of POST request.

+Using the boiler plate code was the fastest way to implement the solution so I preferred it.
+The aim was to build an end to end working solution.
+Given more time, I would like to improve the UI.
+The data displayed within card components can be made prettier and I would like to show user a message on the action performed and then refresh tabs.

 ### Running the application